hajpson/hajpson/README.md

 Howdy 😃 👋

 My name is Kacper.
 Once, I discovered .NET and ... well, fell in love with it.
-I'm the aspiring junior and still learning basics (but they say to invest in Your employees future, not past so let's stick with that :relaxed:).

-Currently working as a Junior Software Developer and handling Xamarin app mainly.
+I'm currently a Software Engineer in Xamarin handling app for big customer as one of the main developers.

-At the moment, I'm into ASP.NET direction (Blazor specifically) and Xamarin / .NET MAUI.
+At the moment, I'm into Xamarin / .NET MAUI and Flutter on the side.

 What I use, know or simply learn in summary: